WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/tools/convert_wallaroo_data_inference-reference.md

-The following guide on using inference data inputs from Wallaroo proprietary JSON to either Pandas DataFrame or Apache Arrow downloaded as part of the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/tools/convert_wallaroo_data_to_pandas_arrow).
+The following guide on using inference data inputs from Wallaroo proprietary JSON to either Pandas DataFrame or Apache Arrow downloaded as part of the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/quickstartguide_samples/blob/20230207_arrow_versions/tools/convert_wallaroo_data_to_pandas_arrow).

 ## Introduction

 The following guide is to help users transition from using Wallaroo Proprietary JSON to [Pandas DataFrame](https://pandas.pydata.org/docs/reference/frame.html) and [Apache Arrow](https://arrow.apache.org/).
 The latter two formats allow data scientists to work natively with DataFrames, and when ready convert those into Arrow table files which provides greater file size efficiency and overall speed.

+Using Pandas DataFrames for inference inputs requires typecasting into the Wallaroo inference engine.
+For models that are sensitive to data types, Arrow is the preferred format.

 This guide will demonstrate the following:

-* Converting from Wallaroo Proprietary JSON to Pandas DataFrame used for inferences in the Wallaroo Engine.
+* [Convert Wallaroo Proprietary JSON to Pandas DataFrame](#convert-wallaroo-proprietary-json-to-pandas-dataframe): Converting from Wallaroo Proprietary JSON to Pandas DataFrame used for inferences in the Wallaroo Engine.
+* [Convert Wallaroo JSON File to Pandas DataFrame](#convert-wallaroo-json-file-to-pandas-dataframe): Converting from Wallaroo JSON files or DataFrame JSON files to Pandas DataFrame for Wallaroo Engine inferences.
-* Converting from Pandas DataFrame to Apache Arrow used for inferences in the Wallaroo Engine.
+* [Convert Pandas DataFrame to Arrow Table](#convert-pandas-dataframe-to-arrow-table): Converting from Pandas DataFrame to Apache Arrow used for inferences in the Wallaroo Engine.
+* [Read Arrow File to DataFrame](#read-arrow-file-to-dataframe): How to convert from an Arrow binary file to an Apache Arrow object or DataFrame object.
-* Converting from a flattened Apache Arrow format to multi-dimensional Pandas DataFrame.
+* [Convert Flattened Arrow Table to Multi-Dimensional Pandas DataFrame](#convert-flattened-arrow-table-to-multi-dimensional-pandas-dataframe): How to convert from a one dimensional arrow table to a Multi-Dimensional Pandas DataFrame.

 ### Prerequisites